ambiguousname/jackbox-custom-content/Readme.md

 # Potential Questions

+## The .EXE file is way too slow

+If the .EXE is too slow for you, you can just follow the steps for cloning the repository and using the .PY file.

+## I don't have Windows, and I don't want to install python

+As of right now, you're just going to have to install python and install jppc.py on your OS of choice.
+I haven't figured out how to make distributables for other OSes yet.

 ## HELP, EVERYTHING IS BROKEN

 If you're using Steam, go to the Jackbox Party Pack 7 in your Steam Library.
 Right click on the game's icon or name, click "Properties".